William-Shaw32/Tournament-Manager/README.md

 - Design of a stateful JavaFX desktop application with responsive layout and UI reflow to support different window sizes and screen resolutions
 - Implementation of drag-and-drop schedule reordering using ghost images

+This application was developed primarily as a personal project for the enjoyment of friends and family.
+Below